Shivamnema/Supply-Chain-Management-BlockChain-UseCase/README.md

 # Supply-Chain-Management---BlockChain-UseCase
 # Supply Chain Management System

- “Mobile Supply Chain Management”, Where any one can track a mobile phone and view it's journey or “change of ownership” from one person to another.
-Thus, creating a chain of ownership from it's manufacturer to distributor to user.
-Using blockchain technology we can create a trusted, transparent system of this supply chain.
+“Supply Chain Management”, Using this supply chain management a user can view the journey of mobile phone from the manufacturer to it's user.
+Through blockchain technology we can create a trusted, transparent system of this supply chain.

 ### The API performs following functions: